Wednesday, 12 September 2018

 This lament for an owner's first car, a Framo Stromer, was published in the German auto magazine "Motor Schau" in June 1939.
 The story was republished in the AUVC Nachrichten magazine Volume 120 in March 2005.
 See link here for the AUVC magazine. https://auvc-archive.blogspot.com/2020/02/auvc-nachrichten-vol-120-march-2005.html This is my translation of the original German story into English.

 "If you have been with someone for eight years, shared many happy hours and had unforgettable experiences together, and then, suddenly one day you say goodbye to your loyal comrade, turn away from him and his existence is extinguished, then you begin the feel the pain of separation.
-You begin to think back to past days and feel the warm feelings of nostalgia cbcause eight years of driving in a small wine-red limousine bought you a world of experiences.
+You begin to think back to past days and feel the warm feelings of nostalgia because eight years of driving in a small wine-red limousine bought you a world of new experiences.

 However, it had to be!
 We had known for a long time that a goodbye was looming.
 As much as we generously overlooked his shortcomings, everyone else could see them.
 One day, when the Stromer rolled over their ball, the children shouted contemptuously "old worm-eaten chest of drawers!"
 The dogs barked after us disrespectfully when we wobbled and rattled around the streets, and the traffic policeman was looking more and more suspiciously at us towards the end, as if he felt that the car was a disturbance of the peace.
 Was our beloved schnauzer really that bad?

 And the pink curtains with the dark red ribbon that still adorn your back window evoke another memory.
 The memory of that friend's wedding, after which we took the newlyweds to their remote forest solitude.
-To that ride in the glistening moonlight, on which you were so quiet and careful, knowing that a loving couple entrusted you to cradle their worldly possessions to their new home.
+To that ride in the glistening moonlight on which you were so quiet and careful, knowing that a loving couple entrusted you to cradle their worldly possessions to their new home.
 With a discreetly hung rear-view mirror we traveled solemnly; while inside you smelled like a flower garden, and a long carpet rose like a lance from the fender, while many other household items weighed down your back.

-You served us so eagerly for eight years, carried us wherever our wishes led us, supported us in leisure time and working life.
+You served us so faithfully for eight years, carried us wherever our wishes led us, supported us in leisure time and working life.
 Your little motor heart has never stopped beating for us.
 You have never abandoned us, but have always and bravely worked everywhere, in rain and sunshine, in snow, ice and storm.

 Many things are different, newer, more modern, and more sophisticated - but nothing is nicer.
 We own the new car, but we do not love it as we loved you.
 It will take time and experiences to be friends.